-- 11.27 Along the south side of Main Street, east of the Church, the site of the former Co Op store is vacant and its future appears to be in doubt.
-This area of unkempt open land detracts from the appearance of the Conservation Area and from the setting of Church Row immediately to the east, a terrace of 19th century framework knitters' cottages, which are unusual in having no apparent external curtilages (Figure 16). - 11.28 Moving east along Main Street, the Pinfold, Grade II listed, dates from the early 19th century, and has been restored as a communal space for the Queen's Diamond Jubilee in 2012 by the Woodborough Community Association.
-Opposite Pinfold Close is a large detached former farmhouse, no. 121, Main Street, that is set back from the road behind a large garden that provides an attractive open space in the street frontage and it sits behind a low Bulwell stone boundary wall that runs along the street frontage.
-To the east of the house is the Grade II listed dovecote and alongside that a former threshing barn, now converted to a dwellinghouse, that has its end gable against the back edge of the pavement. - 11.29 Beyond Pinfold Close the historic character of Conservation Area on the north side of Main Street becomes more fragmented, the building line is less distinct and more recent developments become more prevalent, sitting between the more historic cottages.
-The Conservation Area does however extend onto the south side of Main Street to include the former agricultural cottages at nos.
-150 & 152/156 Main Street, both of which are Grade II listed, that are built in red brick with plain and pantiled roofs and date from the early 19th century.
+11.27 Along the south side of Main Street, east of the Church, the site of the former Co Op store is vacant and its future appears to be in doubt.
+This area of unkempt open land detracts from the appearance of the Conservation Area and from the setting of Church Walk immediately to the east, a terrace of 19th century workers cottages, which have allotments to the south (Figure 16).

+11.28 Moving east along Main Street, the Pinfold, Grade II listed, dates from the early 19th century, and has been restored as a communal space for the Queen's Diamond Jubilee in 2012 by the Woodborough Community Association.
+Opposite Pinfold Close is a large detached former farmhouse, no. 121, Main Street, that is set back from the road behind a large garden that provides an attractive open space in the street frontage and it sits behind a low local3 stone boundary wall that runs along the street frontage.
+To the east of the house is the Grade II listed dovecote and alongside that a former threshing barn, now converted to a dwellinghouse, that has its end gable against the back edge of the pavement.

+11.29 Beyond Pinfold Close the historic character of Conservation Area on the north side of